Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: -wave scattering lengths

 \section{$S$-wave scattering lengths}

-The results presented so far can be applied to the computation of $s$-wave scattering lengths.
 The $N\pi$ forward scattering amplitude for a nucleon at rest can be readily obtained from Eqs.~(\ref{eq:a12}) and (\ref{eq:a32}) at threshold.
-Following the lines of Ref.~\cite{bernard}, the $s$-wave scattering lengths including the baryon mass splitting and first-order SB can be given by
+Following the lines of Ref.~\cite{bernard}, here the $s$-wave scattering lengths including the baryon mass splitting and first-order SB are found to be

 and